 Below are forms pertaining to the M.S. program in biology.
 These forms are available in the offices of the Department of Biology and the director of the graduate program.
 When completed, all forms must be submitted to the director of the graduate program.

-- Form A [pdf] is required for establishment of the graduate committee
+- Form-A-Request-For-Committee is required for estaplishment of the graduate committee.

-- Form B [pdf] enables the student to plan course work and research credit
+- Form-B-Plan-Of-Study enables the student to plan course work and research credit.

-- Form C [pdf] indicates thesis committee approval of the thesis research project and must be accompanied with a copy of the thesis proposal
+- Form-C-Thesis-Proposal indicates thesis committee approval of the thesis research project and must be accompanied with a copy of the thesis proposal.

-- Form D [pdf] is for independent study projects not directly related to thesis research
+- Form-D-Graduate-Independent-Study is for independent study projects not directly related to thesis research.